Duck Breast with Cherry Port Wine Sauce

 Every time I put duck on a menu proposal somebody goes, “Oh I don’t know, I’ve never cooked duck.”
 And I always tell them the same thing.
 It’s honestly easier than steak.
 I’m not being nice, I mean it.

-A ribeye gives you like a 90-second window between perfect and ruined.
+A ribeye gives you like a 90-second window between great and ruined.
 Duck breast?
 Way more forgiving.
 The fat cap does most of the work.
-Score it so it renders evenly, then stick it uncovered in the fridge for 48 hours.
+Score it so it renders evenly, salt it hard, then stick it uncovered in the fridge for 48 hours.
 That’s the real move.
 The surface dries out completely so when it hits the pan there’s no moisture fighting you.
 Just pure crackly golden crust.

 The Carrot Puree Nobody Expects

 I almost didn’t include this on the plate that first time.
 I just had these carrots from the farmers market that were about to go and I needed to do something with them.
-Roasted them with a little olive oil and salt until they were soft and caramelized, then blended them up with butter, a splash of cream, and a pinch of nutmeg.
+Roasted them with four halved shallots, a little olive oil, honey, and salt until they were soft and caramelized at the edges, then blended them up with cold butter, a splash of cream, and a pinch of nutmeg.

 You can roast and blend these a day ahead.
 Reheat on low with a tiny bit of cream to loosen it back up.
 Don’t skip the nutmeg.